 A lot of programs are started by default in each desktop session.
-Many of them are unnecessary; some of them are annoying or can cause problems. users can disable everything they don't need.
+Many of them are unnecessary; some of them are annoying or can even cause problems.
+And some are useful if you want them, but annoying/slow etc when you don't.
+Users can disable everything they don't need.